-The estimates of cash flows have been prepared on a real basis with a base date of Q4'20 and a mid-year discounting is used to calculate NPV.
-All monetary figures have a base date of Q4'20 with no allowance for escalation and are expressed in US dollars (US\$) unless otherwise stated.
-Production costs and AISCs are determined on a per ounce gold produced basis and do not consider the application of inventory movements or deferred waste stripping.
-Production costs do not equate to cash costs prepared under SSR Mining non-GAAP measures.
-AISCs do not equate to AISCs prepared under SSR Mining non-GAAP measures.
+The estimates of cash flows have been prepared on a real basis with a base date of Q4'21 and a mid-year discounting is used to calculate NPV.
+All monetary figures have a base date of Q4'21 with no allowance for escalation and are expressed in US dollars (US\$) unless otherwise stated.